cplett/cplett.github.io/page/xtb/1-sp.md

 permalink: page/xtb/sp
 ---

-# Single-point Calcuations
+# Single-Point Calculations

-The most basic feature of **xtb** is the computation of electronic energies.
-This is also done everytime, a **xtb** calculation is invoked.
+The most fundamental feature of **xtb** is computing electronic energies.
+This calculation is performed automatically every time an **xtb** run is initiated.
-A single-point calculation can also explicitly be requested with
+However, you can explicitly request a single-point calculation using:

 ```bash
 xtb struc.xyz --sp
 ```

-The electronic energy in Hartree is printed at the end of the output as `TOTAL ENERGY` along with the `GRADIENT NORM` and the `HOMO-LUMO GAP`.
+The electronic energy, given in Hartree, is printed at the end of the output as `TOTAL ENERGY`, along with the `GRADIENT NORM` and the `HOMO-LUMO GAP`.

+Single-point calculations in **xtb** can be useful for quickly identifying reasonable conformers.
+For example, you can determine the lowest-energy gas-phase conformer by comparing electronic energies.
-Single-point calculations of xtb can, for example, be used to quickly identify reasonable conformers.
-As an example, identify the lowest-energy gas-phase conformer in terms of electronic energy of the following two examples with GFN-FF and GFN2-xTB.
-Compute their energy difference in kcal/mol.
+As an exercise, identify the lowest-energy conformer for the following two structures using both GFN-FF and GFN2-xTB.
+Then, compute their energy difference in kcal/mol.

 {% include note.html content='1 Hartree = 627.503 kcal/mol.'%}